wizziid/fm_speech_enhancement/readme.txt

 Follow these steps to correctly set up and run the model on a university system.

+NOTE: Model may need to be run on cuda servers with current number of parameters and batch size.

 ## Extract the Code Directory

 Ensure the `code/` directory is extracted from the provided archive: